 Step two - Complete an application

-Read the Outgoing Student's Guide to familiarise yourself with the Erasmus programme.
+Read the Outgoing Erasmus Guide 2021 to familiarise yourself with the Erasmus programme.

 Step three - Application to the host institution

-The IPO will nominate all successful students to their host institution before the host's deadline.
+The Study Abroad Office will nominate all successful students to their host institution before the host's deadline.
 Please note that students should not contact the host university before they have been nominated.

 It is important to note that your exchange can only be realised if you have met all of the host institution's requirements and they have offered you a placement in writing.

 Some institutions ask you to apply for accommodation at the same time as you submit your Erasmus application.
-It is advisable to do so in order to secure somewhere to live before everything fills up.
+It's well worth doing so in order to secure somewhere to live before you arrive.

 Step five - Notify your Hub

-Inform your Hub of your exchange period abroad so that they can ensure that your exchange period is recorded on your student record.
-Please ensure that any changes to your exchange abroad or your address are reported, as well as notifying the International Programmes Office.
+Inform your Hub of your exchange period abroad so that they can ensure that it is recorded on your student record.

 You will still be required to enrol as a student at London Metropolitan University before you start your exchange at the host university.
 This is done via Evision.